 The film does have a few missteps (you might have guessed that the plot strikes me as a bit ridiculous), but what works far, far outstrips what doesn’t, and by the end you’ll be sad that it’s over.

-Editor’s note: Warren has a blog where he recounts (not records) the making of the film.
+Fortunately, it’s not: Warren has a blog where he recounts (not records) the making of the film.
 It is fascinating and eye-opening and makes the film seem even more incredible than it already is.